What happens when you walk through the produce section at your grocery store and pluck an orange from the bottom of the pile?

-The role of a contact center agent is expected to grow by 36 percent from 2016 to 2026.
-There’s increased demand for skilled agents to stay in their seats and help customers.
+The role of a contact center agent is expected to grow by 36% by 2026.
+As customer expectations continue to rise, there’s increased demand for skilled agents to stay in their seats and help customers.

 So how do you develop a culture that equally supports the departmental rocks and the growth-hungry?

-Improve how you and your company leaders value the role of your agents.
+Improve how you and your company leaders value the role of your agents and motivate the employees on your team.
 Here’s how.

 Have conversations with your agents to ID their intrinsic motivators.

 Talk to your agents about what they want from their careers.
-Ask questions about personal goals, hobbies, and interests to see what intrinsically motivates your agents.
+Ask employees questions about personal goals, hobbies, and interests to see how you can intrinsically motivate them.
 Most agents aren’t motivated by a paycheck or fleeting perks.
-They’re engaged and invested in their work because they love what they do or feel a connection to some larger purpose.
+They’re engaged and invested in their work when they love what they do and feel a connection to the larger purpose.
 It’s your job to have conversations and pull out those central drivers.

-It’s natural to think of your top-performers when a position in management opens up, or when an opportunity comes along to expand their role.
-But if your agents are in rock star mode, they won’t be motivated by a mountain of new responsibilities.
+It’s natural to think of your top-performing agents when a position in management opens up, or when an opportunity comes along to expand their role.
+But if these employees live in rock star mode, a mountain of new responsibilities won’t motivate them.
 In fact, it will likely demotivate them.
 Or worse, it will set them up to fail in their new role.

 Give praise more often.

 Improve how you and your company leaders value the role of a contact center agent.
-Sing your agents’ praises regularly and use team and company meetings as a platform to recognize all the work your agents do.
+Sing your agents’ praises regularly and use team and company meetings as a platform to recognize all the work your employees do, so you continue to motivate better performance.
 Share stories about exceptional customer conversations and feedback.
 And give your star performers credit for keeping customers happy, boosting your CSAT scores, and keeping key metrics on track.

 Prioritize agent well-being.

-There are many reasons your agents might live in rock star mode, but often times, your rock star agents have high priorities outside of work.
-They may want more time with their families, they might be pursuing new hobbies or side hustles, or they’re just happy with their current role.
+There are many reasons your agents might live in rock star mode, but often, your rock star agents have high priorities outside of work.
+They may want more time with their families, they might be pursuing new hobbies or side hustles, or even going back to school.

 When people feel valued and supported at work, they become more invested in their roles.
-They do better work and stay loyal to your company.
-And all that adds up to positively impact your customer experience.
-CSAT jumps and attrition falls.
-In fact, 62 percent of companies prioritized a better work environment because of the connection between improved employee satisfaction and a better customer experience.
+They do better work and stay loyal to your company, too.

 Create a workplace mentorship program.